AIYoungcino/AuxliaryDetection/README.md

 # AuxliaryDetection
-A efficient plug and play auxliary used for multi-object detection.
+An efficient plug and play auxliary used for multi-object detection.